These frosted pumpkin cookies are soft, fluffy, and topped with a sweet pumpkin-spiced frosting—the perfect fall dessert.

-I love fall, it really is my favorite season here in Colorado.
-With all of the beautiful colors with the leaves changing colors, the nice 60-70 degree temperatures with lots of sunshine.
-It really is a magical time of year.
+I absolutely love fall; it’s my favorite season here in Colorado!
+The beautiful changing leaves, the nice 60-70 degree temps, and all that sunshine make it such a magical time of year.

-Add in pumpkin and well you’ve made all my dreams come true.
-I love pumpkin and I think it stems from the memories of my grandma’s pumpkin bread recipe.
-It’s the best and I loved making it with my mom growing up.
+Add pumpkin, and well, you’ve made all my dreams come true.
+I love pumpkin, and I think it stems from the memories of my grandma’s pumpkin bread recipe.
+It’s the best fall treat, and I loved baking it with my mom growing up.

-This soft pumpkin cookie is the best because you get all the pumpkin without a ton of calories.
-That is the downside of pumpkin bread – all the calories.
+This soft pumpkin cookie is the best because you get all the pumpkin flavor without a lot of extra calories.
+The downside to eating pumpkin bread is that it’s calorie-dense.

-I love topping this glaze with a light dust of pumpkin spice seasoning, it just makes these cookies pop.
-Once the glazed hardens they are so easy to stack.
-These make a fantastic gift.
+I love topping this glaze with a dusting of pumpkin spice seasoning; it just makes these cookies pop.
+Once the glaze hardens, they are so easy to stack.

 How do you make pumpkin cookies?